Niagara Falls Canada: 2 Day Itinerary for First-Time Visitors

 ⏰ Time: about 1 hour ✓ Free ✓ Open All Year

-The drive along the Niagara River Parkway is a truly beautiful experience.
+Travel along the Niagara River Parkway from the Niagara Fallsview area to Niagara-on-the-Lake for a truly stunning experience.
 There are several spots where you can pull over to admire views of the river from above and stop at various viewpoints along the way.

-One notable stop is Brock’s Monument.
-You can visit the ground floor for free, or climb over 200 stairs to the top of the tower for a splendid view, although the climb may not be for everyone!
+- Stop at Brock’s Monument and climb over 200 stairs to the top of the tower for a splendid view of the region.

 Another highlight of this drive is stopping at some of the Niagara-on-the-Lake wineries along the way.
 A few of my favourites include Riverview Cellars Winery, Inniskillin Winery, and Peller Estates Winery and Restaurant.
 Each offers unique wines and beautiful settings to enjoy.